bigsk1/bigsk1.github.io/_posts/2024-01-22-Docker-Dev-Container.md

            tail -f /dev/null
 ```

-To get inside the container and run a jupyter notebook server if you want use the below command
+To get inside the container and run

 ```bash
 docker exec -it dev_work_container /bin/bash